ysak-y/alexa-presentation-language-preview/README.md

 You can import APL package from local directory by setting path to `source` property.
 For example, extension will import `your-own-package` from `./your-own-package.json`.
 You can set full path for source also.
+Now don't support `~/` like expression.
+Will support in the future.

 ```json
 {